 Laurie Kenney has been a member of the Wesleyan University community since 2014.
-Before joining the College of the Environment, she was a writer/editor and the editorial marketing manager in Wesleyan’s Office of University Communications.
+Before joining the College of the Environment, she was the senior writer/editor and the editorial marketing manager in Wesleyan’s Office of University Communications.
 Laurie’s professional experience includes 20+ years in publishing, public relations, marketing, and education.
 Her favorite on-the-job experience: Working with Sir Roger Moore on his books, Bond on Bond: Reflections on 50 Years of James Bond Movies and One Lucky Bastard: Tales from Tinseltown.
 A past recipient with her daughters of a National Make a Difference Day Award and an American Red Cross Community Impact Award, Laurie is the creator of the COE’s coexist logo, blog, and newsletter and the writer of Wesleyan’s 2018 Telly Award-winning video short, Wes, Actually.
-She is currently recording her first album, every apple does go bad eventually, at Coffeehouse Studios in Middletown, CT.
+Her first album, Every Apple Does Go Bad Eventually, is out now (October 6, 2023 – Cynical Girl Music Publishing ASCAP).

 Barry Chernoff is the director of the College of the Environment and The Robert F. Schumann Chair of Environmental Studies.
 Chernoff joined the Wesleyan faculty in 2003.
 He teaches courses in Environmental Studies, Tropical Ecology, Aquatic Ecosystem Conservation, and Quantitative Analysis for the departments of Biology and Earth & Environmental Sciences.
 Chernoff’s research centers on the freshwater fishes of the Neotropical region, primarily those in South America in the Amazon.
 His research includes, ecology, evolutionary biology and conservation.
 He has also led international teams on expeditions designed to conserve large watersheds of the world, having made more than 32 expeditions in 12 countries.